ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 IOPS values are automatically adjusted for tiered profiles, based on the size of the volume.
 For example, if you expand a volume that was created with the 5 IOPS/GB profile from 250 GB to 1,000 GB, its maximum IOPS becomes 5,000 IOPS.
 Because a 5 IOPS/GB volume can potentially expand to 9,600 GB, the max IOPS would adjust to 48,000 IOPS.
 While the volume capacity is immediately changed, to realize increased IOPS, you must restart the instance.

-Volumes that are created from a [Custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can be expanded within their custom IOPS range.
+Volumes that are created from a [custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can be expanded within their custom IOPS range.
 Depending on the range you originally set, this range can be up to 16,000 GB.
 IOPS remains constant at the level that you set when you created the custom volume.
 You can later increase or decrease IOPS, based on the new size of the volume.
 For more information, see [Adjusting IOPS for Block Storage volumes](/docs/vpc?topic=vpc-adjusting-volume-iops).

 You can monitor the progress of your volume expansion from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at_events) to verify that the volume was expanded.
 After a volume is expanded, you can't reduce its capacity.